Kenzomus/HJF_Funding_opportunity_Migrate_Module/README.md

 2.1.Enable it using drupal GUi , go to module and install it.
-It depends to Migrate module , in case you don't have it has to be download as well on drupal.org (https://www.drupal.org/project/migrate)
+It depends to Migrate module , in case you don't have it has to be downloaded and enabled as well on drupal.org (https://www.drupal.org/project/migrate)

 2.2 You can use drush en fundingopportunities  to enable it and drush will automatically download the depedent module (Migrate if not already installed)